 His photos have been published worldwide in books, magazines, documentaries, exhibitions and calendars.

 In 2010 the European Southern Observatory nominated him “ESO Photo Ambassador”.

-In 2018 he was awarded the PSA Bronze Medal at the 85th Wilmington International Exhibition of Photography.
+2018: PSA Bronze Medal at the 85th Wilmington International Exhibition of Photography.